mayfounder/node-red-contrib-dreamhostdns-updater/README.md

 e.g. If you want to update the dns entry of subdomain sub.domain.com with ip address information every time, then domain will be "domain.com" and subdomain will be "sub"

+## Usage
+The input node receives ip address and updates the DNS Domain with the ip address `msg.payload` contains the ip address details
+  - **payload.publicIPv4** : Public IPv4 Address to use for the domain
+  - **payload.publicIPv6** : Public IPv6 Address to use for the domain

+Output provides the following information in `msg.payload`
+  - **error** : Boolean value to inform if there was an error
+  - **errorMsg** : If there was an error, the error Message, else empty string
+  - **updatedIPv4** : If IPv4 was updated
+  - **updatedIPv6** : If IPv6 was updated